-- (1) Where the proceedings are not on tape, and except for those cases described in subsection (5) of this rule, the appellant shall, within ten (10) days after service of the general calendar assignment, file in the district court and serve on the other parties to the appeal a description of the parts of the proceedings which the appellant intends to include in the transcript.
+(1) Where the proceedings are not on tape, and except for those cases described in subsection (5) of this rule, the appellant shall, within fifteen (15) days after service of the general calendar assignment, file in the district court and serve on the other parties to the appeal a description of the parts of the proceedings which the appellant intends to include in the transcript.
 The appellant shall designate all portions of the proceedings material to the consideration of the issues presented in the docketing statement, but shall designate only those portions of the proceedings that have some relationship to the issues on appeal.
-If any other party to the appeal deems a transcript of other parts of the proceedings to be necessary that party shall, within ten (10) days after the service of the designation of the appellant, file in the district court and serve on the appellant a designation of additional parts to be included or apply to the district court for an order requiring appellant to designate such parts. - (2) Each party designating a portion of the stenographic transcript of proceedings shall make satisfactory arrangements with the court reporter for payment of the cost of that portion of the transcript.
-Proof that satisfactory arrangements have been made shall be filed with the district court clerk within ten (10) days of the designation.
-Such proof of satisfactory arrangements shall be by certificate of the reporter. - (3) Except for computer-aided transcripts, within sixty (60) days after the filing of the last certificate of satisfactory arrangements, the court reporter shall file with the district court
+If any other party to the appeal deems a transcript of other parts of the proceedings to be necessary that party shall, within fifteen (15) days after the service of the designation of additional parts to be included or apply to the district court for an order requiring appellant to designate such parts.

+(2) Each party designating a portion of the stenographic transcript of proceedings shall make satisfactory arrangements with the court reporter for payment of the cost of that portion of the transcript.
+Proof that satisfactory arrangements have been made shall be filed with the district court clerk within fifteen (15) days of the designation.
+Such proof of satisfactory arrangements shall be by certificate of the reporter.